soorajpazeekal/anonim/README.md

 😛 works with both wifi connections and mobile hotspot!

-🤪 name your connection.  <h6>📍NB: never share connection name with public. keep it is like your wifi password😉!
+🤪 name your connection.  <h5>📍NB: never share connection name with public. keep it is like your wifi password😉!</h5>

 😜 Stream with your devices like (smart TV, smart-phones, media players etc.. ) Not just only work with home wifi, also support wan!